Harithmetic1/fy_blog/src/content/posts/week 15.md

 After Ms. Laura left, Mrs. Siobhan came in and started her session on Literature Reviews.
-She explained the Literature Review as a medium to show our readers that we understand the extent of the published work surrounding the topic we are talking about.
+She explained the Literature Review as a medium to show our readers that we fully understand the published work surrounding the topic we are talking about.
 Moving on, she introduced some tools we could use to write good Literature Reviews.
 Some of these tools were researching keywords on our project, creating a synthesis table, and using Point Evidence and Explanation (PEE) paragraphs in our Literature reviews.

 Here is a draft of the key themes and words I plan on using for my Literature review: